DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 #tab

 Another test was conducted to see if the results would improve if the combination of the CE and cold map losses was swapped around, such that cold map was the main driver for the starting phase of training and slowly changing to CE.
 The dynamic values for $alpha$ were set to $alpha_"hi" = 0.9$, $alpha_"lo" = 0.5$, and $T_"warm" = 10$.
 So CE would have some influence in the beginning, which would increase as training progressed.
 This results of this are shown in @fig:cmap-ce.
 At the 10th epoch, the results do look very promising, as they look just like the cold map standalone results, but with the paths being correctly labelled.
 It does, however, still show signs of the artifacts introduced by the cold map loss earlier, in that it continues to pad certain paths will unrelated pixels.
-This is particularly seen in the bottom images of @fig:cmap-ce#subfigure("a-d") where the blob of incorrectly labelled pixels are persistent across all epochs.
+This is particularly seen in the bottom images of @fig:cmap-ce#subfigure("a-d") where the blob of incorrectly labelled pixels are persistent across all epochs #ball(blue).
 This blob is non-existent in the top images, showing that the method works, but also shows potentially worrying artifacts produced in certain scenarios.

 #let base = "../../figures/img/discussion/"